rust-lang/book/src/ch04-01-ownership.md

 <img alt="String in memory" src="img/trpl04-01.svg" class="center" style="width: 50%;" />

-Figure 4-1: Representation in memory of a `String` holding the value "hello" bound to `s1`
+Figure 4-1: Representation in memory of a `String` variable `s1` holding the value "hello"

 The length is how much memory, in bytes, the contents of the `String` is currently using.
 The capacity is the total amount of memory, in bytes, that the